joshacross/run-buddy/README.md

 # run-buddy

+## Purpose
-<p>The following project (home page & privacy policy) was created through a HTML and CSS tutorial through Vanderbilt's Full-Stack Web Development coding bootcamp.
-This home page and it's secondary page serve as a website for a mock fitness training company.<p>
+The following project (home page & privacy policy) was created through a HTML and CSS tutorial through Vanderbilt's Full-Stack Web Development coding bootcamp.
+This home page and it's secondary page serve as a website for a mock fitness training company.

+## Built With
+* HTML
+* CSS

 <ul>
   <li>Interacted with the computer's file system by using the command line.</li>